laurence57l/laurence57l/README.md

 - 🙋‍♂️ All about me is at **[My Website](https://soumyajit.vercel.app/)**

-- 🔭 I’m currently working on `Something Intresting`.
+- 🔭 I’m currently running on `LLM Agent Framework`.

-- 🌱 I’m currently learning `MERN Stack`

 - 👯 I’m looking to collaborate for `Dev Projects`

-- 🤔 I’m looking for help with `Competitive Programming`
+- 🤔 I’m looking for help with `Indeed Site`

 - 💬 Ask me about anything, Except Maths :sweat_smile: